Carlos Santana: Guitars and effects

 Santana played a red Gibson SG Special with P-90 pickups at the Woodstock festival (1969).
 During 1970–1972, between the release of Abraxas (1970) and Santana III 1971, he used different Gibson Les Pauls and a black Gibson SG Special.
 In 1974, he played and endorsed the Gibson L6-S Custom.
 This can be heard on the album Borboletta (1974).
-From 1976 until 1982, his main guitar was a Yamaha SG 175B, and sometimes a white Gibson SG Custom with three open-coil pick-ups.
-In 1982, he started to use a custom made PRS Custom 24 guitar.
-In 1988 PRS Guitars began making Santana signature model guitars, which Santana has played through its various iterations ever since (see below).
+From 1976 until 1982, his main guitar was a Yamaha SG 175B and Fender Stratocaster, and sometimes a white Gibson SG Custom with three open-coil pick-ups.
+In 1982, he started to use a custom-made PRS Custom 24 guitar.
+In 1988, PRS Guitars began making Santana signature model guitars, which Santana has played through their various iterations ever since (see below).

 Santana currently uses a Santana II model guitar fitted with PRS Santana III nickel-covered pickups, a tremolo bar, and .009–.042 gauge D'Addario strings.
 He also plays a PRS Santana MD "The Multidimensional" guitar.
-The Santana guitars feature necks made of a single piece of mahogany topped with rosewood fretboards (some feature highly sought-after Brazilian rosewood).
+The Santana guitars feature necks made of a single piece of mahogany topped with rosewood fretboard; some feature highly sought-after Brazilian rosewood.